12min

 No matter what part of the world we come from, fundamentally we are all the same human beings.
 We all seek happiness and want to avoid suffering.
 We all have essentially the same needs and similar concerns.
 As human beings, we all want to be free, to have the right to decide our own destiny as individuals as well as the destiny of our people.
 That is human nature.

 This is something the Dalai Lama believes quite unwaveringly.
-As he sees it, his title “Dalai Lama” is just a responsibility that has come down to him, and nothing else.
-At his basis, he is just a normal human being—it just so happens that he is also a Buddhist and a Tibetan.
+As he sees it, his title “Dalai Lama” is just a responsibility that has come down to him and nothing else.
+On his basis, he is just a normal human being—it just so happens that he is also a Buddhist and a Tibetan.

 This view, of course, has far-reaching consequences.